seth-gordon/daemonica/_grammar/variables.md

 >- Tatorhu fazu ti du?
 >- bear Q D2\1SG DO
->- What the hell did a bear do to you?
+>- What the heck did a bear do to you?

 >- Kapu pi tütærhe rdī abū.
 >- WHAT D2\1SG D3\bear D2\BIND chase
 >- Something chased—it was a bear, it chased me.

->- Kapu kapi fazi mta-gi dntše-pē
+>- Kapu kapi fazi mta-gi dntše-ker
     rdī ürter-ðē mhar-gi abū.
 >- WHAT D2\WHAT D2\Q
-    D2\OVER-DNMLZ D3\young-NMLZ
+    D2\OVER-ABS D3\young-NMLZ
     D2\BIND D3\1PL-two
-    D2\ROLL-DNMLZ chase
+    D2\ROLL-ABS chase
 >- Something (what was that thing?) fitting a certain
     description, that description being <q>young,</q> which
     also applies to us, chased us.